 Carl Hedinger: What brought you to Durham and what’s keeping you here?

 N’gamet Keita: I am originally from Guinea, West Africa and I moved here when I was nine with my mother and my older brother.
 We technically moved here for a better education, which is a pretty valid point because the educations system in my country is pretty crap.
 My mom at the time worked for the United Nations so she was able to get us visas to bring us to the United States so she took the opportunity to do that.
 Eventually, we ended up migrating down to the south after spending some time living in New York.
-At first, we lived in Charlotte and went back and forth between Charlotte, Durham, and Raleigh, but we were able to get into a school in Durham, which was the reason we stayed here.
+At first, we lived in Charlotte and went back and forth between there, Durham, and Raleigh, but we were able to get into a school in Durham, which was the reason we stayed here.
 It was easier to get into school in Durham for some reason so my mom decided that we were staying here.
 I ended up starting fifth grade and have been here since 2005.

 The Free Things in Life Festival